Food

 A lot of food waste prevention and food recovery work is going on in Sonoma County right now.
 Please visit our SB 1383 page to learn more about the law, and refer to the resources below for information on edible food recovery.

-Free food pick ups and software available
+Free software available

-In addition, ZWS has purchased a license with Careit for a food donation software, which helps connect food donors with food recipient/distribution organizations.
+ZWS has purchased a license with Careit for a food donation software, which helps connect food donors with food recipient/distribution organizations.
 The software makes it easy for restaurants, grocery stores, schools, and other food donors to post surplus food, and nearby non-profit organizations are notified of the food available for pick up.
 Sign up to donate or receive food at https://careitapp.com/

 Sonoma County Food Recovery Coalition (SCFRC)